SenseTecnic/node-red-contrib-osisoft-web-api/README.md

 These are the preset features where you can:

-  * List all Assert servers: List all the assert servers from your Pi server
+  * List all Assert servers: List all the assert servers from your PI Server
   * List all DBs in Assert Servers: List all the databases from all assert servers
-  * List all Data Servers: List all the data servers from the Pi Server
+  * List all Data Servers: List all the data servers from the PI Server
   * List all points in Data Servers: List all points from all data servers.

 An example flow code querying a point with a specific Web ID: